hazelweakly/hazelweakly.me/src/_talks/staffplus-ny-2025--coherent-impact-the-art-of-strategy/slides.md

 # _Impact?_ **Impact**

 - Rewrote the entire hiring budget in one quarter
-- Grew Platform organization from 8 people to 40+ in two quarters
+- Grew Platform organisation from 8 people to 40+ in two quarters
 - Developer sentiment and productivity measurably improved
 - Rebuilt the entire infrastructure stack
 - FedRAMP rev 4 to rev 5